This revelation will be about as shocking as when Geraldo Rivera opened up Al Capone’s vault: I’m a KITCHEN GADGET QUEEN.

-Get a pair of Ove Gloves, or try these Nomex ones on for size.
-Sure, they’re not the prettiest things you’ve ever seen — you won’t be wearing these to the opera — but they’ll keep you from cooking your hands.
+Get a pair of gloves by Ove’Glove.
+Sure, they’re not the prettiest things you’ve ever seen – you won’t be wearing these to the opera – but they’ll keep you from cooking your hands.

 I keep three vegetable peelers in the kitchen: One with a regular blade (an OXO Good Grips Pro Swivel Peeler)…

 …one with a serrated edge for grabbing onto smooth-skinned ripe fruits and vegetables (a Kuhn Rikon Piranha Serrated Peeler)…

 Keep in mind that peelers aren’t just for peeling – they can also make fine edible ribbons or shavings of vegetables for garnishes and salads.